Updated June 2, 2026

 How Long Until Content Is Indexed in AI Search?

-Answer: Content published on high-authority Tier 1 outlets can appear in AI search answers in as little as 58 minutes via live retrieval pipelines.
+Answer: Content published on high-authority outlets can appear in AI search answers within hours via live retrieval pipelines, often as quickly as the major search indexes refresh.
 Content on lower-authority domains may take days, weeks, or may never be indexed at all.
-Publication venue is the primary driver of indexing speed.
+Publication venue is one of the primary drivers of indexing speed.

 The question of how quickly AI systems index new content is one of the most practically important — and most misunderstood — aspects of AI search optimization.
 Many marketers assume AI indexing works like traditional search crawling: slow, methodical, and dependent on technical SEO signals.
 The reality is more nuanced and more urgent.
 For content published in the right places, AI indexing can happen within an hour of publication.